 Additionally, having a cohesive dashboard that updates sales details in real-time ensures that everyone has access to the same information, no matter where they’re working.

 5. Improve Internal Team Communication

 As teams have shifted to working remotely, having days jam-packed with meetings is becoming increasingly common.
 To improve internal team communication, consider asking how many of those meetings are necessary.
-Can any of these meetings be scaled back, reduced to bi-weekly instead of weekly, or removed altogether?
+Are any of these meetings to be scaled back, reduced to bi-weekly instead of weekly, or removed altogether?

 Once you’ve cleared up some space on calendars, look at the email inboxes.
 If your team's inboxes are slowly becoming cluttered, maybe too many emails are being sent, too.
 Instead, consider managing as much project-based communication as possible in a tool like ActiveCollab.

-Having a tool focused on improving communication can help eliminate deadlines that seem to appear out of nowhere while ensuring everyone knows where to start, what they’re responsible for, and what comes next.
-Effective communication will give remote teams the collaboration tools they need to work cohesively, even when they’re not in the same room successfully.
+Having a tool focused on improving communication help eliminate deadlines that seem to appear out of nowhere while ensuring everyone knows where to start, what they’re responsible for, and what comes next.
+Effective communication give remote teams the collaboration tools to work cohesively, even when they’re not in the same room, successfully.

 Remote Work Guide

 No matter where in the world your employees are when they start work for the day, even your best worker benefits from these five tips to maximize productivity.
 From utilizing the right tools to protecting personal data, it’s always the right time to make sure your remote team members perform at their best.